zilishen/documentation/content/includes/admin-guides/access-control/add-users.md

    - **Description**: (Optional) A brief description of the user.

 6. In the **Roles** list, select one or more roles to assign to the user.
 See [Create a Role]({{< relref "/nms/admin-guides/access-control/set-up-rbac#create-role" >}}) to add roles to the list.
-7. (Required for Basic Auth) If you're using [basic auth]({{< relref "/nms/admin-guides/access-control/configure-authentication.md#basic-auth" >}}), add each user's username and password to the `/etc/nms/nginx/.htpasswd` file on the NGINX Management Suite server.
-See [Restricting Access with HTTP Basic Auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) for instructions on working with a password file.
+7. (Required for Basic Auth) Use the `basic_passwords.sh` script to add a user's encrypted password to the `/etc/nms/nginx/.htpasswd` file on the NGINX Management Suite server.
+For instructions, refer to the basic authentication topic [Set or Change User Passwords]({{< relref "/nms/admin-guides/access-control/configure-authentication.md#change-basic-password" >}}).

 {{< note >}}
 Changes made to a user may take up to 10 minutes to take effect.